Security

 2. Practice good password habits

-While most of us think no one can never hack our passwords, studies by Ofcom show that nearly 55% of adults use one password for nearly every site they log in to online.
+While most of us think no one can ever hack our passwords, studies by Ofcom show that nearly 55% of adults use one password for almost every site they log in to online.
 To make it worse, more than 26% use birthdays, pet names, and other easy name combinations for their passwords.

 If you want to stay safe, you must get smarter.
 Never use the same password for multiple accounts, even on numerous social media accounts.

 Now it goes without saying that all your devices should be password protected.
-If you think you’ll forget your password, use a good password manager to store.
+If you think you’ll forget your password, use a good password manager to store it.

-Each day, millions of new malware strings are released in the market.
-And while your firewall does a great job at protecting your computer, by itself, it can only do so much.
+Each day, millions of new malware strings are released on the market.
+And while your firewall does a great job at protecting your computer, it can only do so much.
 That is why an antivirus is crucial.

-Antiviruses scan your devices and can detect even the well-hidden viruses.
+Antiviruses scan your devices and can detect even well-hidden viruses.
 However, you must get the right VPN for adequate security.
-A good antivirus like Bitdefender protects your computer from hacking attacks, ensuring that you remain safe every day.
+A good antivirus like Bitdefender protects your computer from hacking attacks, ensuring you remain safe daily.

 4. Monitor how much you share online

-When looking to know more about a stranger, one of the first-places people you check is their social media accounts.
-By merely knowing their name, you can dig up a lot of information about them, from their age, workplace, residence address, and even some banking details.
+When looking to know more about a stranger, one of the first places people you check is their social media accounts.
+By knowing their name, you can dig up a lot of information about them, from their age, workplace, residence address, and even some banking details.

 5. Be careful with the links you click

-When you receive a link on your email or through text, do not be hasty to open it.
-First scrutinize the link to ensure that they are from a credible source.
+When you receive a link in your email or through text, do not be hasty to open it.
+First, scrutinize the link to ensure that they are from a credible source.
 Most phishing scammers today have found a way to mimic some legitimate websites.

 6. Start using a VPN